kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-5-academia.md

 In 2017 and 2018 a group of three authors, Peter Boghossian, James A. Lindsay, and Helen Pluckrose started a project to expose the political corruption in several academic fields.
 They wrote and submitted bogus papers to academic journals in cultural, queer, race, gender, fat, and sexuality studies to see if they could pass peer review.
 They wrote 20 articles that had purposely absurd ideas.
 One of the most famous papers investigated rape culture in dog parks, another one investigated how transphobia could be reduced by penetrating men anally with sex toys, one proposed Fat Body Building, and one study rewrote Adolf Hitler’s <cite>Mein Kampf</cite> in feminist language.[^lindsay2018zb]

-The team first failed with their approach at first and decided to understand and study the ideologies to write more effective hoax papers.
+The team failed with their approach at first and decided to understand and study the ideologies to write more effective hoax papers.
 Helen Pluckrose and James Lindsay worked their insights into the ideologies into a book on the topic.
 They both started projects to fight the corruption in Academia.
 Helen Pluckrose started [Counterweight](https://counterweightsupport.com/), a project to reduce political polarization that is threatening science and James Lindsay started [New Discourses](https://newdiscourses.com/), a magazine, podcast, and education platform on post-modernist and Neo-Marxist ideology.

 By the time of the reveal 4 papers had been published, 1 paper won a prize, 3 had been accepted, but not yet published, 6 had been rejected and 7 were under review.
 Filmmaker Mike Nayna produced a short documentary about the [Grievance Studies Affair](https://youtu.be/kVk9a5Jcd1k).